San Diego welcomes more refugees than any other California county

 “I ask questions about the life in San Diego, about the rent, bills, electricity,” said Namagazuzyo, who was surprised to find so many fellow African immigrants in her new home.
 “We speak together the language, we are many in San Diego.
 I feel good.”

-For nearly a decade, no California county has received more refugees than San Diego County, followed by Los Angeles and Sacramento, according to state and federal data.
-A large number of refugees are assigned to San Diego because of its concentration of four resettlement agencies and the existence of several rooted immigrant communities already in the area.
-The trend dates back to the Vietnam War, when hundreds of thousands of Southeast Asians landed at Camp Pendleton for U.S. resettlement.
+For nearly a decade, no California county has received more refugees than San Diego County, followed by Los Angeles and Sacramento counties, according to state and federal data.
+A large number of refugees are assigned to San Diego because of the concentration of four resettlement agencies and the existence of several rooted immigrant communities already in the area It’s a trend that dates back to the Vietnam War, when hundreds of thousands of Southeast Asians landed at Camp Pendleton for U.S. resettlement.
 Many stayed, helping make the area a beacon for people fleeing from violence, hunger and instability.

 “We are a warm place and not just the weather but our hearts, and the legacy of that continues,” said Democratic Assemblyman Kevin McCarty of Sacramento, lead author of the refugee bills.
 “We welcome refugees who are escaping war and persecution.”

 President Donald Trump’s current executive order states that more than 300 people who entered the United States as refugees are currently under FBI counterterrorism investigation, and cites two examples of convictions—including a Somali man brought to the U.S. as a child refugee and sentenced to 30 years in prison for his role in the plot to bomb a Christmas tree lighting ceremony in Portland, Oregon.
 It also would cut the number of refugees admitted this fiscal year from 110,000 to no more than 50,000, saying any more would be “detrimental” to the country.